Transforming K-12 Education Through Leadership Development

 In 2010, Ravenscroft was starting to plan for its 150th anniversary, and school leaders were updating the strategic plan.
 In considering the school’s mission to prepare students to be successful in a dynamic, complex world, Ravenscroft’s leaders realized they had an opportunity to strengthen their approach to holistic student development by deliberately focusing on citizenship and leadership development.

-That ultimately led to Ravenscroft connecting with the Societal Advancement group at CCL, an innovative team working to extend our mission and impact by providing world-class, research-based leadership development to groups that have not traditionally received it, such as K-12 students, public school administrators, and communities in Africa.
+That ultimately led to Ravenscroft connecting with our Societal Advancement group, an innovative team working to extend our mission and impact by providing world-class, research-based leadership development to groups that have not traditionally received it, such as K-12 students, public school administrators, and communities in Africa.

 Driven by a compelling theory of change, we believe that early leadership development occurs within multiple contexts and systems, is carried out through the interpersonal relationships we develop, and can empower youth by giving them — and adults who support them — tools to increase self-awareness, improve connections with others, and ultimately change their communities.